Setting or Replacing a MemSQL License (MemSQL Ops)

 Using MemSQL Ops

 The Status and License pages in the MemSQL Ops UI can be used to see your current usage compared against the total RAM capacity available for your license.
-Again, if you have a unit-based license, only the total RAM of your leaf nodes are counted towards your license capacity.
+If you have a unit-based license, only the total RAM of your leaf nodes are counted towards your license capacity.
 The RAM calculation in the UI includes your aggregator nodes, which are not included, so you might see an over-capacity warning in the UI.

 Using MemSQL directly